amitkumar-Github8/Serverless-Resume-Parser/INSTRUCTIONS.md

-# 🚀 Setup & Deployment Instructions
+# Setup & Deployment Instructions (Beginner-Friendly)

 Welcome to the Serverless Resume Parser!
 This guide will walk you through every step to get your project running on AWS, even if you're new to cloud services.
-Let's get started! 🎉
+Let's get started!

 ---

-## 1️⃣ Create an IAM User for AWS Console Access
+## 1. Create an IAM User for AWS Console Access

 - [ ] Go to [IAM Console](https://console.aws.amazon.com/iam/)
 - [ ] Click **Users** → **Add user**